Donovant/Schoolwork/CS112/Prog2_DRT/readme.md

 # Assignment 2:
-** This program currently will not compile.
-I am in the process of trying to find the assignment details to recreate this project.
+- Create a program that simulates a stop light.
+When clicking on any of the 3 vertical boxes the background of that box should change to the corresponding stoplight color.